sql-machine-learning/elasticdl/elasticdl/doc/worker_optimization_design.md

 One way is to generate a dataset for each task after `get_task`.
 But the dataset will get stuck whenever `get_task` is needed, and there is overhead in creating a new dataset.

-A better way is to use a unified dataset, which will call `get_task` to get new training data when it runs out the data.
+A better way is to use a shared dataset, which will call `get_task` to get new training data when it runs out the data.

-The user need to provide `dataset_fn` instead of `input_fn`. `dataset_fn` would take a RecordIO dataset as input, decode and preprocessing the data as needed.
+The user needs to provide `dataset_fn` instead of `input_fn`. `dataset_fn` would take a RecordIO dataset as input, decode and preprocessing the data as needed.

 For example, instead of: